jlacar/jlacar.github.io/refactoring/all-i-needed-to-start-refactoring.md

 If you had a chance to flip through one of your old coloring books from kindergarten, you'd probably chuckle at how crude and unrefined your motor skills and sense of art were back then.

-But if you had a chance to travel back in time and help your younger self with coloring in that flower or truck, would you teach yourself the nuances of shadow and light, of the significance of space, negative space, perspective, and depth?
+But if you could travel back in time and help your younger self with coloring in that flower or truck, would you teach yourself the nuances of shadow and light, of the significance of space, negative space, perspective, and depth?
 I doubt it.